|Nutrition Facts (per serving)|

 We know that cauliflower can be transformed into a pizza crust, gnocchi, and even "steaks," so why not make it into a tortilla?
-If you’re on the Keto diet or eating low carb and you love tacos, then you need these cauliflower tortillas in your life!
+If you’re trying to eat Keto and you love tacos, then you need these cauliflower tortillas in your life!
 Soft and flexible, they’re perfect for all of your favorite taco fixings.
 They are quick and easy to make and you won’t miss your normal tortillas one bit.

 Make them ahead of time and store them in the refrigerator or freezer until you are ready to use them.
 Then heat them in a sauté pan quickly before adding fillings.

-They’re a great alternative taco tortilla whether you’re cutting carbs, calories, gluten, or corn.
+They’re a great alternative taco tortilla whether you’re cutting gluten or corn.
 Fill them with seasoned ground meat, al pastor, chicken fajitas, or chimichurri shrimp.
 The possibilities and flavors are endless.

 Gather the ingredients.
 Preheat the oven to 400 F.